 One day I decided it was time to finally deal with our sad bookcase.
 Armed with Emily Henderson’s book Styled, some videos from Studio McGhee, and dozens of Instagram shelfies, I was feeling totally inspired.
 Until I realized I didn’t have stuff to put on the bookcase.
 I didn’t want to go out and buy things just for the sake of filling up the bookcase.
 This is why it took months to “deal” with the bookcase.
 Things suddenly came into my life, like my Mom’s travelling clock from the 1980s, and a retro ashtray from my childhood home (back in the days when guests were allowed to smoke!).
 But my favourite piece is my Dad’s piggy bank from when he was a child in Denmark.
 He was supposed to break the pig open at some point, but refused because he loved it too much.

-Here are my five steps to styling a bookcase:
+Here are my five tips to styling a bookcase:

 - Think one, two or three.
 This is, in my opinion, the most important thing to keep in mind because it keeps things from getting cluttered.
 Basically, think about which shelves will have one, two, or three focal points (max).
 It may seem odd to have just one focal point on an entire shelf, but trust me, it works!
-On my bookcase, the top shelf has a single focal point, followed by (going downward) a shelf with two focal points, then another two, three, one and three at the bottom.
-Vary it up – you don’t want two shelves in a row with just one focal point.
+On my bookcase, the top shelf has a single focal point, followed by (going downward) a shelf with two focal points, then another two, three, one long one, and three at the bottom.
+Vary it up – you don’t want two shelves in a row with two focal points.

 - Book stacks and big items first.
 To anchor the space, place all the big items on your shelves first.
 This includes stacks of books together or individual pieces.
 Make sure each shelf gets at least one big item to create a balanced look.